Canaccord Genuity (:) Receives Consensus Rating of “” from Analysts

-Shares of Canaccord Genuity (:) have been assigned a consensus recommendation of “N/A” from the zero research firms that are currently covering the company, MarketBeat.com reports.
+Shares of Canaccord Genuity (:) have been assigned a consensus rating of “N/A” from the zero analysts that are currently covering the firm, MarketBeat Ratings reports.

 About Canaccord Genuity